 If the fiancée allowed the dog to escape, the fiancée could be held liable under the negligence theory.
 If the owner knew of the dog's propensity to bite, kept the dog inside as a result, but failed to inform the fiancee of this, the court might find the owner negligent.

-Negligence and personal injury Premises liability for personal injuries Personal injury Personal injury lawsuits Types of personal injuries Personal injury and animal attacks Dog bites and injuries Personal injury and car accidents Residential property Property liability Homeowner's insurance for property liability Lawsuits and disputes Animal law
+Negligence and personal injury Premises liability for personal injuries Personal injury Personal injury lawsuits Types of personal injuries Personal injury and animal attacks Dog bites and injuries Car Accidents Residential property Property liability Homeowner's insurance for property liability Lawsuits and disputes Animal law

 Sign up to receive a 3-part series of useful information and advice about personal injury law.